openknowledge/workshop-cloud/README.md

 ### Quick-test the changes

+There are two possibilities to check if everything worked fine:

+Version 1: Open the DyanmoDB dashboard.
+Select your table and click "Explore table items".
+If you "Run" a new scan, you will see the table items.

-To quick-test the changes just call one of the backend service APIs via AppRunner service from a browser of your choice, e.g. ...
+Version 2.
+Call one of the backend service APIs via AppRunner service from a browser of your choice, e.g. ...

   ```sh
   http://[APP_RUNNER_SERVICE_ADDRESS]/users